Income Stock: Meaning

 The dividend can be in cash or kind.
-In other words, the dividend to the shareholders could be either in cash as usually happens.
-Or in the alternate, the company may allot further additional shares to the extent of the dividend amount.
-Depending on the cash flow and other circumstances, the company takes a decision wrt to the form of dividend distribution, cash, or extra allotment of shares.
+In other words, the dividend to the shareholders could be either in cash, as usually happens.
+Or, in the alternative, the company may allot further additional shares to the extent of the dividend amount.
+Depending on the cash flow and other circumstances, the company decides wrt to the form of dividend distribution, cash, or extra allotment of shares.

 High Switching Rate

 Investors of Income Stocks are very sensitive to the returns from their investments.
-If these investors are getting better returns in some other fixed-income security, they easily switch to that investment.
+That is to say, if these investors are getting better returns in some other fixed-income security, they easily switch to that investment.
 That means there remains no longer-term stability or longer-term commitment from the investors under Income Stock.

 Defensive in Nature